noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce**
 [Give step by step instructions on how to reproduce the bug here.]
-[Please fill this out if you can reproduce the bug, as it can be extremely helpful for solving it.]
+[Please fill this out if you can reproduce the bug, as it can be extremely helpful for fixing it.]

 **Context**
 - OS: [Specify, which macOS version you are using here.]
 [Optional]